tkdang97/Cloudy-with-a-Chance-of-Short-RTTs/README.md

 Most likely you have already completed this step.
 The reproduction is dependent on two databases.

 1. Speedchecker platform dataset: You can download it from here (link).
-Rename it to XXXX after uncompressing.
 2. RIPE Atlas platform dataset: You can download it from here (link).
-Rename it to XXXX after uncompressing.

 ## Step 1: Install Python and its dependencies